 Rather than split test manually, you can upload variables to your original listing and then run the program – experimenting with the different changes to your listing – rotating through your variants.

 You can then view the stats created by your experiment and from there find the optimal listing.

 Using Dojo could not be simpler.
 Follow these steps to start AB testing on Amazon:

-- Set up your free Listing Dojo account: this is quick and easy to do and only requires some basic information to authorise your Amazon Marketplace Web Service account.
-You need this access, so you see the products in your catalogue and access your sales record.
+- Set up your free Listing Dojo account: this is quick and easy to do and only requires some basic information to authorize your Amazon Marketplace Web Service account.
+You need this access, so you see the products in your catalog and access your sales record.